 This led me to the Participatory Village Development Program (PVDP) Sindh, in Mirpur Khas, which was the best decision I made.
 To add to my streak of luck, I was given the opportunity to choose an assignment out of a number of projects that PVDP was carrying out.
 I ended up selecting the Naukot Disaster Risk Reduction (DRR) Project.

-As a Social Development & Policy (SDP) major at Habib University, development discourses have been inculcated into us since the start.
+As a Bachelor’s of Social Development & Policy (SDP) major at Habib University, development discourses have been inculcated into us since the start.
 We have learnt how discourses tend to function; the way an idea will remain an idea, rather than be realized, and even when put into action, somehow end up failing partially or even completely.
 Never had I imagined that I would see those things in action.

 The project I was working on was at its completion stage after being in process for three years in the Union Council of Roshanabad, Taluka Jhudo, and District Mirpur Khas.
 I personally witnessed and experienced the problems faced by the project team, with issues arising in ownership, maintenance and integrity.
 Thus the concept of ‘Social Mobilization’ of people turns into a concept where it becomes necessary that the development workers, to get their job done, need the natives to understand the reasons behind the work being done, which is almost always impossible.